Introduction

 Your council tax pays for essential local services in your community such as schools, libraries, police and rubbish collection.
 Council tax is charged on all residential properties in England.
 One council tax bill is sent to each property, however many people live there.

-Why has the Council had to increase your Council Tax?
+Why the Council had to increase your Council Tax

-The cost of delivering our services, particularly social care, is increasing at a much faster rate than our income.
-This means we must consider every available option to plug our budget gap.
+The cost of delivering our services, especially social care, is rising much faster than our income.
+This means we have to look at every option to fill our budget gap.
 This includes increasing fees, reducing operating costs, finding savings from across all areas and asking our city, town and parish councils to take on some of your more valued non-statutory services (the services we are not required to provide by law).

 We have worked hard to close the gap and balance the budget for the coming year with the support from our city, town and parish councils and partners.
 But this has meant that we have had to look at a series of service reductions, efficiency savings and increases to fees and charges, which includes Council Tax.